wyatt8740/neudist/README.md

 # neudist

-Not Entirely Unlike a DISplay Tester:
+Not Entirely Unlike a DISplay Tester.

 A helper tool (bourne shell script) for calibrating and profiling displays with Argyll CMS.